wechaty/bot5-assistant/src/mailbox/README.md

 ## Special Thanks

-Great thanks to [@alxhotel](https://github.com/alxhotel) who owned the great NPM module name [mailbox](https://www.npmjs.com/package/mailbox) and kindly transfered it to me for this new module, thank you very much [Alex](https://twitter.com/alxhotel)!
+Great thanks to [@alxhotel](https://github.com/alxhotel) who owned the great NPM module name [mailbox](https://www.npmjs.com/package/mailbox) and kindly transfered it to me for this new project, thank you very much [Alex](https://twitter.com/alxhotel)!

 > Hi Huan, nice to meet you :) Glad to see a serial entrepreneur contributing to OSS Red heart I've added you as a maintainer!
 Feel free to remove me once you make sure you have control of the package.
 Looking forward to see what you are building :)
 >